area73/blackjack/ADR.md

 **Vue3**: Vue is a well known frontend framework, as good as any other like react or angular.

-Another alternative could be dealing with plain JS, in this case since I don't have too much time and I also need to implement the Back For Front, going whit this approach will speed up thing a little bit
+Another alternative could be dealing with plain JS, in this case since I don't have too much time and I also need to implement the Back For Front, going whit this approach will speed up things a bit

+### State management

+This application is not big so we could go with different approaches to maintain the state of the application and have all the components sync.

+The simplest one to avoid property drillings will be using a dependency injection like provider/inject pattern and have everything stored in a global object in the provider.

+The other solution could be using a standardized state management like Vuex (redux like) or Pinia.

+In this case I'm going to use Pinia which is the next generation of Vuex that has a slightly different approach, based on composables ( react hooks) and modularized by default

+### Testing

 **MSW**: MSW is a Mocked Service Worker , very easy to use and very handy to intercept calls to the server.
 We can us it for testing purpose